dnasko/CASC/README.md

   * `/example` contains three example FASTA files to test CASC with

+  * `/images` contains the CASC logo

 ### CASC HAS ONLY ONE DEPENDENCY, and it's BLAST.
-You will need to have a local copy of BLAST installed on your machine, and have you PATH pointing to it. ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/
+You will need to have a local copy of BLAST installed on your machine, and have its location in your PATH. ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/

 Assuming you have Perl installed on your machine (and BLAST) you need only to execute the following command to display CASC's help / usage: